MetaCoq/metacoq/README.md

 - A monad for manipulating global declarations, calling the type checker, and inserting them in the global environment, in the style of MTac.
+Monadic programs `p : TemplateMonad A` can be run using `MetaCoq Run p`.

-- A formalisation of the expected typing rules reflecting the ones of Coq
+- A formalisation of the typing rules reflecting the ones of Coq, not covering eta-expansion and template polymorphism.

 ### [PCUIC](https://github.com/MetaCoq/metacoq/tree/coq-8.11/pcuic)